epochml/epochml.github.io/source/index.md

 ::::::

-::::{grid} 1 2
+::::{grid} 1 2 2 2

 :::{grid-item-card} {octicon}`mortar-board` Classes and workshops
-:link: classes-workshops
+:link: classes-workshops/index
 :link-type: doc

 Classes and workshops that we teach.
 :::

 :::{grid-item-card} {octicon}`repo` Projects
-:link: projects
+:link: projects/index
 :link-type: doc

 Projects that we work on.